Norman Finkelstein: Charlie Hebdo shootings

 On the shooters of the Charlie Hebdo shooting on January 7, 2015, Finkelstein commented two weeks later:

 So two despairing and desperate young men act out their despair and desperation against this political pornography no different than Der Stürmer, who in the midst of all of this death and destruction decide it's somehow noble to degrade, demean, humiliate and insult the people.
 I'm sorry, maybe it is very politically incorrect.
 I have no sympathy for [the staff of Charlie Hebdo].
 Should they have been killed?
 Of course not.
-But of course, Streicher shouldn't have been hung [sic].
+But of course, Streicher shouldn't have been hung.
 I don't hear that from many people."

 On Holocaust denial

-In a July 2020 online discussion with British activists, Finkelstein said David Irving "was a very good historian".
-Finding insufficient the evidence of Richard J. Evans as the expert witness in Irving's unsuccessful libel action in 2000 against Deborah Lipstadt, who had labeled Irving a Holocaust denier, Finkelstein said Irving had "produced works that are substantive…If you don’t like it, don’t read it.
+In a July 2020 online discussion with British activists, Finkelstein called Holocaust denier David Irving "a very good historian".
+Finding insufficient the evidence of Richard J. Evans as the expert witness in Irving's unsuccessful libel action in 2000 against Deborah Lipstadt, who had labeled Irving a Holocaust denier, Finkelstein said Irving had "produced works that are substantive ...
+If you don't like it, don't read it.
 In the case of Irving, he knew a thing or two—or three".
-The Daily Telegraph in 2000 accused Finkelstein in The Holocaust Industry of defending Irving against Lipstadt, and, according to historian Tobias Abse, giving Irving qualified, secondhand praise.

 In October 2020, Finkelstein published an extract from his forthcoming book, Cancel Culture, Academic Freedom and Me on his website following the banning of Holocaust denial from Facebook and Twitter.
 According to Finkelstein, "Holocaust denial should be taught in university and preferably by a Holocaust denier" as a means "to inoculate students" against it.
-He states: "If one is committed to the purity of truth, not just in its wholeness but also in its parts, then a Holocaust denier performs the useful function of ferreting out 'local' errors, precisely because he is a devil’s advocate—that is, fanatically committed to 'unmasking' the 'hoax of the 20th century.'"
+He states: "If one is committed to the purity of truth, not just in its wholeness but also in its parts, then a Holocaust denier performs the useful function of ferreting out 'local' errors, precisely because he is a devil's advocate—that is, fanatically committed to 'unmasking' the 'hoax of the 20th century.'"

+Wokeism

+In May 2023, on Glenn Loury's podcast The Glenn Show, Finkelstein called wokeness a "lucrative scam" and "intellectually worthless", criticizing Ibram X. Kendi's and Angela Davis's speaking engagements as "rich white folks using woke people as protective cover".

+In an interview with Imran Garda, Finkelstein expanded on this: